Before you can use Container Engine for Kubernetes to create a Kubernetes cluster:

 Your tenancy must have sufficient quota on different types of resource (see Service Limits).
 More specifically:

 - Compute instance quota: To create a Kubernetes cluster, at least one compute instance (node) must be available in the tenancy.
-Note that to create a highly available cluster, three compute instances must be available (one in each availability domain in a region).
+For example, to create a highly available cluster spanning three availability domains, three compute instances must be available (one in each availability domain in a region).